+Figure 4.13 - Associations to contact information

-4Supervising organizations and their service hours
+Supervising organizations and their service hours

 The SupervisedArea class models areas which may have an associated organization (government or private) that exercises some kind of control or supervision over the area.

 Operating schedules and business hours of organizations are modelled by associating the ServiceHours class to an Authority.
 The ServiceHours class is a container for the complex attribute describing daily schedules for different weekdays (scheduleByDayOfWeek).
 This complex attribute contains another complex attribute for time intervals and the days to which they apply, and category sub-attribute to model whether the schedule describes opening hours, closures, etc. Exceptions to the schedule such as fixed or movable holidays are modelled by a NonStandardWorkingDay class with attributes allowing indication of the dates or days which are holidays or exceptions.